victorlobe/iCloudMailFix-Tweak/README.md

    - Password: **Your App Specific Password**

 8. Tap **Save**
+9. You may see an alert asking if you want to set it up without SSL, **tap Yes**.
+You might also get an error message during setup, just **tap Continue** and finish adding the account.
+It will work regardless.

 **Note**: Support for the default iCloud Mail account will be added in a future update.